theislab/neural_organoid_atlas/README.md

-# neural_organoid_atlas
+# The Human Neural Organoid Atlas (HNOCA)
-Reprocudibility repository for the Human Neural Organoid Atlas publication
+Reproducibility repository for the Human Neural Organoid Atlas publication.